aapetukhov/brands_analysis_project/README.md

 # Brands analysis

-Authors: Petukhov Andrey, Lavrentev Vladimir, Lobanov Ilya, Khaibrahmanov Arthur

-This repository contains our project on brands analysis.
+This repository contains my project on brands analysis.
 Read the project report for details.